 CPD/CME Points: 3

-The course can be attended either as a free-standing course or in conjunction with Personal Injury Essentials Part 1: The law and the expert’s role from instruction to settlement
+The course can be attended either as a free-standing course or in conjunction with Clinical Negligence Essentials Part 2: the practical aspects of being a clinical negligence expert

 Key topics covered: